Arnethegreat/yoshisisland-practice-hack/README.md

 ### Force Hasty
 Sets the control scheme to hasty while enabled, otherwise, the controls can be changed in-game as usual.

+### Soft Reset
+Hold `L+R+Start+Select` on controller 1 for 32 frames to reset the game.
+This can be useful if you have configured the SD2SNES to load when resetting with the console button, for example.

 ### Button Configuration
 Practice functions can be bound to combinations of buttons on both controllers.
 - Press X to remove a binding.